Irishmorrison/Portfolio-Final-/README.md

 # Portfolio-Final-

-Here is the Java source code for the fianl project.
+Here is the Java source code for the final project.

 public class CounterApp {